 The Umbrella Tree (FFM Day 7) Elina had not expected it to rain glitter.
 She distinctly remembered this early morning’s outcome on the weather slot machine: warm sunshine.
 It had been the same outcome for the last five weeks.
 The world didn’t run on the unexpected.
 Everything was meticulously planned, right down to the last mini-second.The Umbrella Tree (FFM Day 7) by WishingUnderThatStar

-For the world to change so suddenly was unsettling.
+For the world to suddenly change unsettling.
 There was no room for change or individuality.
 Decided upon by the people in the Main Building, everything had been allocated a colour.
 Those working in public service and medicine wore white, industrial workers wore brown, politicians or those who have a placement at the Main Building wore purple and vendors or retail workers wore green.

 And ordinary citizens wore blue.

 Elina put on her blue coat and, as she went to open the door, she heard the tune of the tannoy system.
-A cheerful voice announced, “We apologise for the sudden chan
+A cheerful voice announced, “We apologise for the sudden change in w

 Clouds and Jellyfish (FFM Day 4) Harvesting cloud crystals was a perilous job.
 Dodging lightening storms, evading pirates and encountering hostile locals were the least of their worries.
 Often they spent days, sometimes even weeks, in the sky combing the clouds for crystals.
 Depending on the quality, a small pouch of cloud crystals were worth a lot of money.
 In its raw state, a cloud crystal was a dully, ugly colour.
 Once given to a jeweller, the result was said to be beautiful.
 So beautiful, in fact, it was only allowed to be worn by the rich.Clouds and Jellyfish (FFM Day 4) by WishingUnderThatStar